ssachid/GroceryShop/README.md

   - At this point we create a new `order` and add all the products in the `cart` to that `order`.
   - This way the `order` along with the `products` shows up in the customer's `My Orders` tab.

-#### If Shipt knew the exact inventory of stores, and when facing a high traffic and limited supply of a particular item, how do you distribute the inventory among customers checking out?
+#### If you knew the exact inventory of stores, and when facing a high traffic and limited supply of a particular item, how do you distribute the inventory among customers checking out?
   - Handle checkouts on a first cum first serve basis!